 7. Vintage Father Christmas in Green 1909

-In the past vintage Christmas images of Father Christmas sometimes depicted him in a green coat rather than a red one.
-Today images of Father Christmas nearly always show him wearing red robes.
+In the past, images of Father Christmas sometimes depicted him in a green coat rather than a red one.
+Today pictures of Father Christmas nearly always show him wearing red robes.

 8. 1901 Vintage Christmas Images Santa Chimney

 Another image of Santa in his red robes.
-This time he is carrying a sack of presents getting ready to descend down the chimney.
+This time he is carrying a sack of presents and getting ready to descend the chimney.

 9. Vintage Christmas Images Wreath

-This is another vintage Christmas image from a menu, this time a wreath of holy leaves.
+This is another vintage Christmas image from a menu, this time a wreath of holly leaves.
+You will find some more wonderful holly illustrations, including vintage Christmas cards.

 10. Barnes Ad Christmas Image To Print